 Effective modeling with the data-oriented approach

 Traditionally, the credit risk models of banks and financial institutions were dependent on the historical data, that too from limited resources.
-However, advanced analytical solutions like open baking and big data have emerged to automate the whole process and impact how credit risk modeling is done.
+However, advanced analytical solutions like big data have emerged to automate the whole process and impact how credit risk modeling is done.

 Open banking will lead customers and banks to share data through secure APIs to develop an entirely new financial ecosystem.
 The potential benefits of sharing data in credit risk modeling are substantial.